With their expert skills and experience, our Trustees help us to achieve our charitable aims and improve the services we offer.

 Tim is a former partner of Rothschild, a global investment banking group and is now senior independent director of a listed company, based in Crawley, and a non-executive director of two private companies.
 Tim chairs our Finance Committee.
 Tim is married with three grown-up sons and was born in Cuckfield, but now lives near Lewes.

-Deidre was a nurse for over 20 years and gained two degrees, working up to a senior level.
+Deirdre was a nurse for over 20 years and gained two degrees, working up to a senior level.
 She was responsible for setting up and running a nurse-led surgery, and was the clinical lead for Brighton and Hove Clincial Commissioning Group, covering community services and dementia.
 She has a particular interest in people living with long-term conditions, and is committed to integrated, patient-centred care.
-Deidre is married with three children.
+Deirdre is married with three children.

 Christine initially qualified as a pharmacist and eventually moved into hospital management working as a Director and CEO for over 16 years.
 In her retirement, she has a number of trustee charity positions including Chairman of Parkrun Global and Deputy Chair of Hospice UK.
 Christine believes that a great deal of collaboration can happen between different healthcare providers, so was keen to explore this further by working or volunteering in two such providers and bringing her wealth of experience to both.
 Christine lives in Hove with her husband.
 In her free time, she’s a keen runner and enjoys competing in triathlons – she’s trying to get a bit faster to represent the country in her age category!